stevekwan/best-practices/javascript/gotchas.md

 JavaScript has a lot of weird behaviours that trip up noobs to the language - especially those acquainted with more traditional OOP languages.
 Hopefully this guide will provide a quickly scannable, easily understood list to save a lot of pain to those getting acquainted with the language.

 The intended audience for this article are engineers from other programming languages who are working with JavaScript for the first time.
-This article will not focus on the nitty-gritty details, but will attempt to get you past the early hurdles quickly.
+This article will not focus on detailed explanations of why the language works the way it does.
+It's merely intended to get you past the early hurdles quickly.

-An important note: this list is NOT intended to be a 100% comprehensive list of all "gotchas" in the JavaScript language - just the ones you're likely to encounter early.
+JavaScript is a flexible language with many ways to achieve the same result.
+What I document below is not the single "best" way.
+Rather, it's a series of strategies I use to write code in such a way that it is less confusing to people new to the language.

+If you take nothing else away from this article, I __highly__ recommend you read [JavaScript: The Good Parts, by Douglas Crockford][good-parts].
+It's the single best resource I'm aware of for getting new JavaScript developers up to speed.

 Author:
 Steve Kwan, Project Lead, EASPORTS.com